synnada-ai/sarmal/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: 'Submit a feature proposal for Mithril '
 title: "[FEATURE]"
 labels: ''
 assignees: ''